-I’m just barely getting started with this wonderful system, with the Maestro’s – Leopold Stokowski’s – custom A7 Voice of the Theatre loudspeakers.
-I’ll keep you posted as developments occur and I can fill in a little bit more of the details.
+I’m just barely getting started with this wonderful system, with the Maestro’s – Leopold Stokowski’s – custom Altec Voice of the Theatre loudspeakers, that I bought back in November 2015.

-You can read the story about the Maestro’s custom A7 VOTTs that he used in his New York City Fifth Avenue apartment here.
+You can read the story about the Maestro’s custom Altec VOTTs here.

 As you can see in the photo below, Yazaki-san’s superb SPEC RSA-M3 EX Real Sound Amplifier is providing the amplification (Positive Feedback Issue 78).